telerik/kendo-ui-core/docs/AngularJS/global-events.md

 {% raw %}

-# Global Kendo UI events in AngularJS
+# Global Kendo UI Events in AngularJS

 The Kendo UI directives emit a `"kendoWidgetCreated"` event for each widget which is created, and a `"kendoRendered"` event after all widgets defined in the page were created.

 ## `kendoWidgetCreated`

 For example, suppose we want to create a TreeView widget that automatically expands the checked items upon initialization.
 We can't easily do without "kendoWidgetCreated" because the widget is not instantiated at the time our controller function runs, but only after (that should be obvious, since the widget is built from data defined by the controller).
-Here is how we can do it with this event:

-#### Listen to the kendoWidgetCreated event
+###### Example - listen to the `kendoWidgetCreated` event:

 ```html
 <div ng-app="app" ng-controller="MyCtrl">